 Created in 2007 by Sean Schofield (he’s a programmer, yeah), the platform has been brought to perfection by a global community of coders, making it one of the most reliable of its kind.
 Spree Commerce was built for Ruby on Rails and is available via Github.
 It consists of several gems, which are maintained in a single repository.
 The gems are designed in a way to work together and provide a fully functional e-commerce platform.
 A number of major companies have used Spree to create their online shopping presence: Chipotle Mexican Grill, Bonobos, Fortnum and Mason among others.

 Here’s how Mike Faber (a well-known Spree evangelist) describes the platform: “There aren’t just one or two flavors of Spree – it’s a much more complex ecosystem.
 But one thing is sure – thousands of stores and developers rely on a lean, flexible, extendible Spree open-source project to go on.”

-- Easily customizable construction allowing users to create the ideal store for their business.
+- Easily customizable construction allows users to create the ideal store for their business.

 - Light, fast, and flexible with a powerful backend admin module.

-- Comprehensive support package plus Ruby on Rails community offers solid and reliable support.
+- A comprehensive support package plus the Ruby on Rails community offers solid and reliable support.